schollii/terraform-local-gen-files/README.md

 - a namespace is a subdivision of this stack into blocks.
 Think kubernetes, but this is just the term used for subdivision.
-- a config is a text file or set of text files that contain settings that are required to do something outside of terraform with the resources of the stack/namespace.
+- a config is a text file or set of text files that contain settings that are required to do something external to terraform with the resources of the stack/namespace.
 This could be the values files for a particular deployment of an "app" in a namespace of the stack (vpc + cluster).